accs-uaa/wintermute-genesis-theme/README.md

 ### License

-This project is private and can be used by Alaska Center for Conservation Science and/or Timm Nawrocki.
+This project is provided under the GNU General Public License v3.0.
+It is free to use and modify in part or in whole.